tswen/esp-mesh-lite/examples/mesh_wifi_provisioning/README.md

 ESP-Mesh-Lite is developed based on ESP-IDF functions and tools.
 Therefore, the ESP-IDF development environment must be set up first.
 You can refer to [Setting up Development Environment](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) for detailed steps.
 Afterward, you can build the example directly in ESP-Mesh-Lite, similar to building the example in ESP-IDF.

-### IDF configuration device

-It is recommended to use v5.0.7, v5.1.5, v5.2.3, v5.3.1 and previous tag versions

 ### Build and Flash and Monitor

 CMake: